takla21/privacypolicy/mtlparking/policy.md

-# Privacy Policy for Montreal Parking Finder
+# Privacy Policy for MTL Parking

 **Effective Date:** May 5, 2025

-Thank you for using **Montreal Parking Finder**.
+Thank you for using **MTL Parking**.
 This Privacy Policy explains how I, as an independent developer, collect, use, and protect your information when you use the app.

 ---

 ## 1. Information Collection and Use

-**Montreal Parking Finder** does **not collect or store any personal information** such as names, email addresses, or phone numbers.
+**MTL Parking** does **not collect or store any personal information** such as names, email addresses, or phone numbers.

 However, the app uses third-party services and may process limited data necessary for functionality, performance, or advertising.